Eli Dingle: Storylines

 That same night, Debbie and Jasmine Thomas (Jenna-Louise Coleman) had uncovered the truth about Shane Doyle and when he attempted to rape Jasmine, she had bludgeoned him to death.
 Trying to conceal the crime, Debbie went to find Eli and took him back to the crime scene.
 Horrified, he eventually agreed to help and they disposed of Shane's body in the lake.
-The body was found in January 2009 and Ross Kirk (Samuel Anderson) was arrested after Marlon implicated him following his affair with Marlon's wife, Donna Windsor (Verity Rushworth).
+The body was found in January 2009 and Ross Kirk (Samuel Anderson) was arrested after Marlon implicated him following his affair with Marlon's former wife, Donna Windsor (Verity Rushworth).
 Desperate to free her lover, Donna became suspicious of a guilty Eli and turned him in to the police.
 He was released, but his unusually withdrawn behaviour worried Zak and Eli started to reveal the truth, but was rearrested before he could.
 Faced with a life sentence, Eli cracked and confessed everything to the police.
 Debbie and Jasmine had been planning to run away together and leave Eli to his fate, but his confession led to Debbie being arrested whilst Jasmine escaped.
 When Zak realised that Eli has told the police the truth, he attacked him and declared him dead to the Dingle family.

 Only Marlon stuck by Eli and took him into his house.
 Eli tried, but failed to correct his mistake and free Debbie.
 He tried changing his statement and then ran away from home when that went wrong.
 Marlon found him sleeping rough and convinced him to come back home.
 They then tracked Jasmine down to Scotland and tried to convince her to hand herself in, but were interrupted when her grandfather Sandy Thomas (Freddie Jones) entered, wielding a gun.
 When he found out that Danielle was now in the same prison wing as Debbie, Eli concocted a plan to free both her and Debbie.
 However, Debbie refused to leave and Danielle was later caught and returned to prison.
 A guilty Jasmine returned and confessed the truth, leading to Debbie's release a few weeks later.
 However, Debbie's distress at Jasmine's sentence upset Eli who thought she would now hate him.
 Depressed about this and Danielle's arrest, he broke down in tears to Marlon and made an emotional speech about how much he secretly hated how he was, before deciding it was best for him to leave the village.